 Visit the Federal Student Aid website to log-in or create a FSA ID HERE

 Check out the video below.
-It walks your throught the process of creating an FSA ID
+It walks you through the process of creating an FSA ID

 Free Application for Federal Student Aid (FAFSA)